Related content links – content pattern

 • on landing pages – not on chapter pages

-• if the blog is recent and relevant
+• if the blog post is recent and relevant

 Do not link to research or discussion papers from advice.

 Research and discussion papers are specialist content that users can find in the 'Research and commentary' section on the website.
-Every new paper will be accompanied by a blog.
-The blog will be a better next step from advice because it will introduce or summarise the research for a wider audience.
+Some new papers will be accompanied by a blog post.
+The blog post will be a better next step from advice because it will introduce or summarise the research for a wider audience.